aleph-im/aleph-docs/docs/computing/gpu/index.md

 nvidia-smi
 ```

-Alternatively, you can try to run [ollama](https://ollama.com/) with your GPU:
+Alternatively, you can try to run [ollama](https://ollama.com/) using the GPU:

 ```shell
 curl -fsSL https://ollama.com/install.sh | sh